rancherlabs/cfl-summit-lab/README.md

 ### 3 - Deploy an application using Fleet

-Instruction are provided in this link
+Instructions to deploy a webserver using fleet are provided in this link
 * https://github.com/rancherlabs/cfl-summit-lab/blob/main/3-Deploy-an-application-using-Fleet/README.md

 ---